-Usually held on the third Saturday in July, the already busy lagoons of Venice goes into top drive for the Festa del Redentore.
-On this weekend, Venice celebrates the Feast of the Redemption, one of the most treasured historical festivals in the city’s calender of events.
+The Festa del Redentore, Venice’s Redeemer’s Feast is usually held on the third weekend in July.
+This much-loved local festival takes place in the busy lagoons of Venice which go into top drive.
+On this weekend, Venice celebrates the Feast of the Redemption, one of the most treasured historical festivals in the city’s calendar of events.
 Fleets of boats and gondolas decorated with colourful balloons, lanterns and streamers gather in the canal in front of Piazza San Marco.

 Festa del Redentore Program

 The build-up to the festivities begins on Saturday, July 14th, with the opening of the 330-metre long “Thanksgiving Bridge” linking Zattere to the Church of Redentore on the island of Giudecca.
 This is Venice’s modern-day adaptation of a vow that was made in 1576.